tsproisl/SoMeWeTa/README.md

       url       = {http://www.lrec-conf.org/proceedings/lrec2018/pdf/49.pdf},
     }
 	```
-  * If you use the model for **spoken Italien**, please consider also
+  * If you use the model for **spoken Italian**, please consider
-    citing the following paper:
+    citing also the following paper:

     Proisl, Thomas, and Gabriella Lapesa.
 2020.
 “KLUMSy@KIPoS:
     Experiments on Part-of-Speech Tagging of Spoken Italian.”
 In